 Getting dental implants, even with extractions, is not painful.
 We administer appropriate anesthetic medication to the gums to prevent discomfort.
 Some patients feel pressure as implants are inserted, but this is not painful.
 Comfort may be further improved when sedative medication, such as nitrous oxide, is also administered.
 This is because sedation relaxes the central nervous system as well as the muscles of the body.

 Following All-On-Four implant treatment, soreness or tenderness may occur.
 As dental implants begin to heal in the jawbone, it is beneficial to consume a diet of softer foods such as eggs, oatmeal, soup, yogurt, cooked vegetables, and other nutritious products.
 Over-the-counter medication such as ibuprofen may also alleviate soreness.
-Speak with your doctor or dentist about appropriate use of medication for pain management.
+Speak with your doctor or dentist about the appropriate use of medication for pain management.

 Most patients can return to normal activities within a day or two after their dental treatment.